check-spelling/check-spelling-docs/FAQ.md

 Users without write access to the repository will probably not be able to see the [👼 SARIF report](#), and will instead see a 404 page.

 This relates to the fact that SARIF was designed for reporting results from security scanners, as such GitHub restricts who has access to the reports.
-For more information, see [[SARIF output visibility|Feature:-Sarif-output#visibility]].
+For more information, see [[SARIF output visibility|Feature:-SARIF-output#visibility]].